 Visit the Jobs at Columbia page to view an up-to-date list of support staff and office of administration positions.
 From that page, choose "Search Open Positions" and then choose "Libraries" from the drop-down Job Family menu.

-- The Ask a Librarian Internship Program provides current library school students with hands-on experience in several areas of academic librarianship.
-Interns will work collaboratively with mentoring library staff to assist users with the IM (chat) component of the Ask a Librarian service, answering questions from users.
-Students must receive course credit to be eligible for the intership.
+The Ask a Librarian Internship provides current and recently-graduated library school students with hands-on experience in various areas of academic librarianship.
+Interns will receive training and support from a librarian supervisor in order to assist users through the Ask A Librarian chat reference service.
+Additionally, interns will work with their supervisor to conduct a specific project, which can be conducted remotely or in-person, such as designing and delivering a workshop session, creating topical research guides, or processing special collections.
 For more information and application guidelines, please visit the Ask a Librarian Internship Program page.